-Capital Gains Tax may be required any time you produce a profit (also called a gain) by selling or disposing of an asset as part of a business.
+Capital Gains Tax may be liable any time you produce a profit (also called a gain).
+You can realise a gain by selling or disposing of an asset as part of a business.

 CGT FOR BUSINESS: The type of business assets which may be liable for tax can be intellectual (e.g. a website) or physical (e.g. a shop).

 You must be able to work out your profit (gain) to determine whether you need to pay - or not.

 Capital Gains Tax for business owners may be due if you are part of a business partnership or self-employed sole trader.

 Limited companies and some other organisations are responsible for paying Corporation Tax on profits made from selling their company trading assets.

 Capital Gains Tax for business owners may include any profit made by selling: